 From China Digital Space

 Netizens joke that China’s leaders’ obsession with “social stability” is a just a pretext for insuring the stability of their “bottoms” on the thrones of power.
-“When the officials’ bottoms are stable,” goes a popular web saying, “society is not stable.
-When the officials’ bottoms are not stable, then society is stable!” (官员稳腚了，社会就不稳定了；官员不稳腚了，社会就稳定了！)
+“When the officials’ bottoms are stable,” goes a popular saying online, “society is unstable.
+When the officials’ bottoms are unstable, then society is stable” (官员稳腚了，社会就不稳定了；官员不稳腚了，社会就稳定了).

 23 April 2014, by Anne Henochowicz

 29 January 2014, by Anne Henochowicz